-Course Code NURSING 3014 Course Safety & Quality Care in an Evidence Based Framework Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange N Restrictions B. Nursing students only Course Description This course will enable students to build on their knowledge of research skills and evidence based practice learned throughout the program to apply the safety and quality framework to clinical practice.
+Course Code NURSING 3014 Course Safety & Quality Care in an Evidence Based Framework Coordinating Unit Adelaide Nursing School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours Available for Study Abroad and Exchange N Restrictions Bachelor of Nursing Course Description This course will enable students to build on their knowledge of research skills and evidence based practice learned throughout the program to apply the safety and quality framework to clinical practice.

 Course Coordinator: Dr Tammy PageCo-Course Co-ordination by Jo Perry until September, 2020

 The full timetable of all activities for this course can be accessed from Course Planner.In Semester 2, 2020, all teaching sessions for this course will be online via ZOOM.

 Tuesday morning ZOOM sessions will be conducted from 0800-1000 durign the teaching weeks.

 The workshop for this course will be conducted online via ZOOM on Tuesday August 18th from 0800-1100.

 Course Learning OutcomesOn successful completion of this course students will be able to: